scrapinghub/frontera/docs/source/topics/glossary.rst

     spider
         A process retrieving and extracting content from the Web, using :term:`spider feed` as incoming queue and storing results to :term:`spider log`.
 In this documentation fetcher is used as synonym.

+    crawling strategy
+        A class containing crawling logic covering seeds addition, processing of downloaded content and scheduling of new requests to crawl.